lucylow/Starfish/README.md

     * Asset providers control who/what access their assets and how/where assets are being used
     * can make data avaliable in exhcange for tokens using the marketplace

-* Data Consumers
+* **Data Consumers**
     * The primary users and beneficaires of the marketplace assets - can range from indvidiuals, startups, small to multi-natinal enterprises or goverments
     * As a consumer you can discover and buy data
     * demand-side of network
     * Marketplace has dashboard and windows for full access to data assets to download
     * data consumer needs to provide the provider with the requite number of tokens

-Ocean has data Science tools like Jupyter notebook (implemented with Manta Ray  using Ocean APIs to abstract the smart contracts layer) can be directly linked with Ocean allowing scientists to search, access, and run analysis directly on their Ocean assets.
+Ocean Protocol also has data Science tools like Jupyter notebook (implemented with Manta Ray using Ocean APIs to abstract the smart contracts layer) which can be directly linked with Ocean allowing scientists to search, access, and run analysis directly on their Ocean assets.

 ---